-5 free ways to boost your online presence
+5 free ways to ensure your business can be found on Google

-This is an extremely challenging and unprecedented time for all of us right now.
-For many small businesses, we are operating in survival mode.
-So many of us have had no choice but to scale down our operations and shut up shop.
-Cashflow is key for survival and so is contingency planning.
+For many small businesses, we've been operating in survival mode for the last few months.
+So many of us have had no choice but to scale down our operations and cashflow and contingency planning have been the most important things.

-However, do not despair, if you own a small business and have been forced to shut up shop.
-This is the perfect opportunity to use some of the downtime to get ahead.
-If you can, channel some of this time and energy into digital marketing to protect your business and future proof your business.
+If you own a small business this is the perfect opportunity to leverage the power of digital marketing to protect your business and future proof it.
 And you don't need to necessarily have budget to invest.

 Here are 5 free ways you can boost your online presence: